vuestorefront/shopware-pwa/api/helpers.api.md

 export function getVariantOptionsLabel({ product, }?: {
     product?: Product;
 }): string | null;

+// Warning: (ae-incompatible-release-tags) The symbol "isOptionAvailableForSelectedOptions" is marked as @beta, but its signature references "UiProductOption" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "isOptionAvailableForSelectedOptions" is marked as @beta, but its signature references "ProductOptions" which is marked as @alpha
+//
+// @beta
+export function isOptionAvailableForSelectedOptions(currentAttribute: string, selectedOptionId: string, { code: optionId }: UiProductOption | undefined, allOptions: ProductOptions, allSelectedOptions: {
+    [key: string]: string;
+}): boolean;

 // @beta (undocumented)
 export function isProductSimple({ product, }?: {